 Negative keywords are a powerful tool that can significantly enhance your advertising efforts.
 By excluding irrelevant searches, you can save money, improve CTR, increase conversions, and boost overall campaign performance.

-At Erichsen Consulting, we specialise in helping businesses optimise their Google Ads campaigns through strategic keyword management, including effective use of negative keywords.
-If you want to maximise your ad spend and improve your campaign results, get in touch with us today, and let’s take your digital advertising to the next level!
+At Erichsen Consulting, we specialise in helping businesses get the most out of their Google Ads campaigns through strategic keyword management, including the smart use of negative keywords.
+By refining targeting, eliminating wasted spend, and focusing on high-intent audiences, we help our clients improve click-through rates, boost conversions, and maximise their return on investment.
+If you want to make every pound of your ad budget count and see real, measurable results from your campaigns, get in touch with us today.
+Let’s work together to take your digital advertising to the next level.